SChoiGitHub/Machine-Learning-Experiments/README.md

 Most (if not all) of the data sets come from the [UCI Machine Learning](https://archive.ics.uci.edu/ml/index.php).
 They must be downloaded as needed because they are not included in this repository.

+The "Open_Images_Dataset" is an experiment that uses the [Open Images Dataset](https://storage.googleapis.com/openimages/web/index.html) to obtain images.
+At the moment, the folder contains code to train data on big cats like lions and tigers.

 The "Setup" folder contains the Dockerfile I used to start the developer enviroment.
 Docker-compose does expect that this folder is to be renamed to "~/tfDir" so that it can mount this directory into the container.